juliabase/juliabase/doc/programming/programming.rst

 additional program logic can be used to generate the HTML.
 In case of depositions, an “edit” and “duplicate” button are added, depending on the user's permissions.

+However, in the special case of a cluster tool deposition, I also place the layers into this template context.
+The reason is that this way, I can inject a ``type`` attribute into the layers which is useful when rendering it by the template code.

 Finally, with